On the First-Order Free Group Factor Alternative: Introduction

 A basic construction in the theory of tracial von Neumann algebras associates to every (countable, discrete) group $\Gamma$ its \textbf{group von Neumann algebra} $L(\Gamma)$.
 More precisely, if one lets $\ell^2(\Gamma)$ denote the Hilbert space with orthonormal basis $(u_\gamma)_{\gamma\in \Gamma}$, then the left regular representation $\lambda:\Gamma\to U(\ell^2(\Gamma))$ is the unitary representation of $\Gamma$ defined by $\lambda(\gamma)(u_\eta):=u_{\gamma\eta}$. $L(\Gamma)$ is then defined to be the von Neumann subalgebra of $\mathcal{B}(\ell^2(\Gamma))$ generated by $\lambda(\Gamma)$. $L(\Gamma)$ is a tracial von Neumann algebra when equipped with the trace $\tau(x):=\langle xu_1,u_1\rangle$ and is a factor precisely when $\Gamma$ is an ICC group, that is, when all nontrivial conjugacy classes of $\Gamma$ are infinite.

 It is well-known that the group von Neumann algebra $L(\Gamma)$ may ``forget'' much of the algebraic information about $\Gamma$.
 For example, by a celebrated result of Connes \cite{Connes76}, any two infinite ICC amenable groups generate the same group von Neumann algebra, namely the hyperfinite II$_1$ factor $\mathcal{R}$.
 On the other hand, there are situations in which $L(\Gamma)$ ``completely remembers'' $\Gamma$, for example the generalized wreath product groups of \cite{IPV13-Superrigid}.
 In fact, a famous conjecture of Connes states that $L(\Gamma)$ completely remembers $\Gamma$ when $\Gamma$ is an ICC group with Kazhdan's property (T) \cite{Connes82}.
+(For more on Connes' rigidity conjecture, see, for example, the introduction of \cite{IPV13-Superrigid}.)